Nil (album)

 Nil (Nameless Liberty Underground) (commonly known simply as Nil) is the second studio album released by Japanese rock band the Gazette.
-It was released on February 8, 2006 by PS Company in Japan.
+It was released on February 8, 2006, by King Records in Japan.
 It was also the first album by the Gazette to be released in Europe on May 30, 2006, by CLJ Records, and later re-released in Europe and North America on July 17, 2015, by JPU Records.
-The album reached the 10° position at the Japanese Oricon charts.
+The album reached the 10th position at the Japanese Oricon charts.